 Read: How To Reset APC Battery Backup?

-The final reason your UPS beeps continuously is a problem with the incoming power supply.
+A final reason your UPS beeps continuously is a problem with the incoming power supply.
 For instance, the circuit supplying the UPS might be faulty.
-Besides that, the incoming power supply might also have voltage or input frequency fluctuations.
+Or, the incoming power supply might also have voltage or input frequency fluctuations.
+These power supply issues may also cause beeping every 20 seconds, depending on model.

-How to stop it: You can stop the beeping by ensuring that the UPS receives a continuous and stable incoming power supply.
-For example, try plugging your UPS into a wall socket on a different circuit in your home or building.
+You can stop the beeping by ensuring that the UPS receives a continuous and stable incoming power supply.
+Try plugging your UPS into a wall socket on a different circuit in your home or building.

 If that doesn’t work, you’ll likely have to engage a qualified technician to troubleshoot your electrical system.
 The root cause of the problem is likely with your building’s electrical supply or the power supply from your local utility company.

-Read: How To Tell If UPS Battery Needs Replacing?
+Read: How To Tell If UPS Battery Needs Rep

 Why Is My UPS Making A High-Pitched Noise?